ICOS-Carbon-Portal/infrastructure/README.md

 you'll need root access to the fsicos2 server, the following instructions depends on it.

+### Automatic setup and backup recovery with Ansible:
+You can use the development inventory together with `core.yml` and `core_restore.yml` playbooks to setup rdflog with Ansible.

+1. Make sure Ansible is installed (see [Install required utilities](#install-required-utilities))

+2. Create the rdflog container:

+    `cd infrastructure/devops`

+    `ansible-playbook -i dev.inventory -t rdflog core.yml`

+3. Recover rdflog backup from BorgBackup on fsicos2:

+    `ansible-playbook -i dev.inventory -t rdflog core_restore.yml`

+### Manual setup

 Please note that the following commands - even though fairly detailed - are meant more as a guide than a precise step-by-step manual.
 The important thing to understand is that we're dumping a postgresql database and then we're